Boston Dramshop Litigation Lawyer

 Contact an experienced law firm as soon as possible.
 Restaurant or bar receipts, surveillance video, eyewitness testimony and statements from staff should be collected as part of a comprehensive investigation conducted in the immediate aftermath of a serious or fatal crash.

-Call the Law Offices of Jeffrey S. Glassman for a free and confidential consultation to discuss your rights with our Boston personal injury lawyers today.
+Call the Jeffrey Glassman Injury Lawyers for a free and confidential consultation to discuss your rights with our Boston car accident injury lawyers today.